stiles/data/white-house-counsel-tenure/README.md

 This dataset lists the tenures of White House counsel since President Roosevelt, according to [wikipedia](https://en.wikipedia.org/wiki/White_House_Counsel).

 The dataset contains start and end dates for the 38 people who've held the job.
-There are eight fields.
+There are eight fields:

 Field | Description
 ------------ | -------------